tung-nguyen86/github-test/README.md

-# github-test
+# Brief Description:
-Test some commands on GitHub.
+I've been testing some command lines on GitHub.